Fourth Grade Curriculum

 - Long-term retention of language

-Students will be able to tell short stories using the vocabulary learned and as the year progresses their enhanced comprehension will allow them to can add more details to their short stories.
+Students will be able to tell short stories using the vocabulary learned, and as the year progresses their enhanced comprehension will allow them to add more details to their short stories.
 Students will also continue refining their pronunciation and knowledge in the language.

 Students review previously learned vocabulary by writing descriptions of their homes, what they like to do, their family, meals, school life, etc. In fourth grade sentence structure, modifying nouns and gender agreement is emphasized.